 To measure effects as subtle as gravitational disturbances from distant sources, the LIGO observatory is equipped with an instrument of extraordinary size, precision, and stability: the mother of all interferometers.
 In the case of LIGO, the interferometer is a tool used to precisely measure the time it takes light to traverse each arm of the L-shaped structure.
 Each arm is an astonishing 2.5 miles (4 km) long, with mirrors suspended at the ends.
 Laser light enters the instrument from the corner of the L and is split into two beams, each of which is then allowed to bounce back and forth repeatedly in its respective arm.

 If the length of one arm of the interferometer differs even slightly relative to the other, a telltale "interference pattern" will result at the junction where the beams ultimately return.
 Now, according to Einstein's theory, one of the two perpendicular arms will contract in length while the other expands if a gravity wave passes through the interferometer.
 Consequently, LIGO scientists use a detector at the corner of the 'L' to record the interference created by the two beams and simply wait for a gravity wave to pass by.
+Which is exactly what finally occurred in 2016.

 Perhaps it sounds simple enough, but the effects that LIGO hopes to measure are so slight that extreme engineering measures must be taken.
 In the presence of a gravity wave, the length of an interferometer arm will change only by one hundred-millionth the diameter of a hydrogen atom.
 That means it is necessary to shield the instrument from any other sources of disturbance such as seismic vibrations and even the gas molecules in the air.
 Since the laser beam is needed to travel in the straightest possible line, one of the world's largest vacuum systems is employed to bring the air pressure down to one-trillionth of the value on Earth and minimize the amount of scattered light due to stray molecules.
 The resulting system is so sensitive that it can even detect the random motion of the atoms inside the mirrors themselves.